 In many ways, soft shell crabs are the snow cones of seafood: an iconic, delicious and timeless summer treat.
 Soft shell crab also has a universal appeal and versatile flavor profile, making it suitable for diverse audiences and cooking methods.
 Party planners rejoice!
 So, don’t let menu planning dampen your summertime bliss!
-Here's your guide for soft shell crabs: their production process, purchasing tips, cooking methods (including humane ways to prepare live crab), and delicious soft shell crab recipes.
+Here's your guide to soft shell crabs: their production process, purchasing tips, cooking methods (including humane ways to prepare live crab), how to eat soft shell crabs, and delicious soft shell crab recipes.

 Harvesting Soft Shell Crabs

-Soft shell crab is in season spring through fall along the Gulf Coast, with slightly shorter seasons along the Chesapeake and East Coast.
+Soft shell crab season starts in spring through fall along the Gulf Coast, with slightly shorter seasons along the Chesapeake and East Coast.
 Soft shell crabs are not in season during the winter months, when the water temperature drops.

 When you are purchasing soft shell crabs, keep the following in mind:

 There's a two-step process for humanely killing soft shell crabs:

 Chill the crab.
 Since crustaceans are cold-blooded, they are rendered insensible to pain at sufficiently cold temperatures.
 So, chilling them either in a saltwater ice slurry (crushed ice mixed with salt water) or by putting them in the freezer will render them calm and unable to feel pain.

 Quickly cut off the front of the crab.
 Hold the crab in one hand, and using a pair of kitchen shears, cut off the front of the crab, about 1/4 inch to a 1/2 inch behind the eyes and mouth.

 Flavor Profile and Cooking Methods for Soft Shell Crabs